jperezaracil/PyCROSL/README.md

         - `"worse"`: takes the worse fitness
     - `dyn_steps`: specifies the number of times the substrates will be evaluated.
 If `dyn_steps = -1`, the substrates will be evaluated every generation.
     - `prob_amp`: float that determines how the differences between substrate metrics affect the probability of each one.
 A lower value means more amplification
-- Stopping conditions:
-    - `stop_cond`: determines when to stop the algorithm.
-Must be filled with an expression that combines the different stopping criteria, e.g.: `Ngen`, `Ngen or time_limit`, `time_limit and fit_target`.
+- Stopping conditions (you only need to include the ones that will be used!):
     - `Neval`: number of evaluations of the fitness function
     - `Ngen`: number of generations
     - `time_limit`: execution time limit given in seconds (real time, not CPU time)
-    - `fit_target`: value of the fitness function we want to reach Note that each one of the four parameters must be filled, even if they aren't included in the stopping condition.
+    - `fit_target`: value of the fitness function we want to reach
+    - `stop_cond`: a string that determines the stopping condition.
+It can be simply the name of the criterion to be used (e.g. `Ngen`, `Neval`, etc), or also a logical expression that combines these different criteria (e.g. `Ngen or Neval`, `time_limit and fit_target`, etc).
+Must be included even if only a single criterion is used.
 - Parallelization:
     - `Njobs`: the number of jobs to run in parallel.
 If `Njobs = 1`, the algorithm will run in sequential mode.
 - Display options:
     - `verbose`: shows a periodic report of the algorithm's performance
     - `v_timer`: amount of time between each report

+For examples of how to fill the parameters dictionary, please take a look at [main.py](/PyCROSL/main.py).

 # Cite